thepratikmore/Agentic-Chatbot/README.md

-### End to End Project Agentic AI Chatbots
+### 🚀 End-to-End Agentic AI Assistant

-# 🤖 Agentic AI Chatbot using LangGraph
+# 🤖 Agentic AI Studio

-An AI-powered multi-use-case chatbot built with **LangGraph, LangChain, Streamlit, Groq, and Tavily Search**.
-The project demonstrates graph-based AI workflows, tool calling, and AI News summarization through an interactive web interface.
+An intelligent AI assistant built with LangGraph, LangChain, Groq, and Streamlit.
+It combines conversational AI, real-time web search, and AI news summarization into a single application.

 ## 📖 Project Overview